 Sociology: Higher education; inequality and mobility; culture; race, class, and gender; parent and family involvement in education; transition to adulthood; research methods; second-generation immigrant students

-Blake R. Silver is Assistant Professor of Sociology in the Department of Sociology and Anthropology and Director of Data Analytics and Assessment in the Honors College.
+Blake R. Silver is Assistant Professor of Sociology in the Department of Sociology and Anthropology and Director of Data Analytics & Assessment in the Honors College.
 He received a PhD in sociology from the University of Virginia, where he was a Jefferson Fellow.

 Dr. Silver’s research focuses on culture, social stratification, and higher education.
 His work addresses questions about the role of colleges and universities in contesting and reproducing inequality.

 Some of his recent projects examine the capacity of higher education to produce cultural change, the experiences of second-generation immigrant students, the impact of physical campus environments on racial disparities in student experiences, and the role of parents and siblings in helping students navigate educational transitions.
 His research has been supported by the Jefferson Scholars Foundation, the National Resource Center for the First-Year Experience and Students in Transition, and the NASPA Foundation.